tn64/module-2/README.md

 ### How do these pros and cons apply to refactoring the original VBA script?

 After refactoring the code, it was easier to read and made more efficient use of code patterns.
 Though cost was not an issue, refactoring the original code for the exercise did take significant time.
 This is primarily due to unfamiliarity with VBA script.
-However, the time necessary to a) reinvision the scritp and b) determine how to write the new script would probably be significant even with greater familiarity with VBA script.
+However, the time necessary to a) reinvision the script and b) determine how to write the new script would probably be significant even with greater familiarity with VBA script.